PBRiesenkamp/ShuttleboxR/README.md

 ## Branch 2: inspect a complete project

-### 1. Import all trials
+### 1. Create or import `project_data`

+There are two routes into the project-level workflow.

+**Route A: start from a folder of raw trial files**

-Place the raw files for a project in one folder and import them as a named list:
+Place the raw `.txt` or `.csv` files for all fish in one folder and import them as a named list:

 ```r
 all_fish <- read_shuttlesoft_project(